nathandeamer/pact-mobile-app/README.md

+Set up:
+1. Install the pact cli
+2. Get a pactflow account
+3. Set environment variables: ND_PACT_BROKER_URL and ND_PACT_BROKER_TOKEN

 Steps:
-1. make compile (Runs all code and unit tests)
+1. make compile
-2. make pact-consumer (Runs and publishes pacts)
+2. make pact-consumer - Runs the pact consumer tests and publishes the contract to the broker
-3. make ENV=dev pact-can-i-deploy (Checks if the contract is met by a provider)
+3. make ENV=dev pact-can-i-deploy - Checks if the provider has verified the contract on dev.

-4. ./gradlew clean pactProvider
-5.  ./gradlew -Dpact.verifier.publishResults=true -Dpact.provider.version=1.2 -Dpact.provider.tag=dev clean pactProvider